superjarle/Advent-of-Code/README.md

 # Advent of Code 🎄 (Multiple Years)

 Welcome to my repository of solutions for the **Advent of Code** challenges!
-Advent of Code is an annual programming event featuring daily puzzles from December 1st to 25th.
+Advent of Code is an annual programming event featuring daily puzzles from December.
 This repository contains my personal solutions spanning multiple years, including **2024**, where I am solving the challenges in **Python** and **R**, the main tools used at my workplace, **Statistics Norway**.

 ---